-Rayo Vallecano de Madrid, S.A.D., often abbreviated to Rayo, are based in Vallecas in the Spanish capital of Madrid.
-Rayo have spent the majority of their history in Segunda División, although they have dipped below that as well as having several seasons in La Liga.
+Rayo Vallecano de Madrid, S.A.D., often abbreviated to Rayo, is based in Vallecas in the Spanish capital of Madrid.
+Rayo have spent the majority of their history in Segunda División, although they have dipped below that, as well as having several seasons in La Liga.

 The